These are just some of the problems marijuana can cause:

 Coughing and Breathing Problems

-Marijuana smokers can get some of the same coughing and breathing problems as cigarette smokers.
+People who smoke marijuana can get some of the same coughing and breathing problems as people who smoke cigarettes.
 Marijuana smoke can hurt your lungs.

 Driving when you're high on marijuana is dangerous, just like driving drunk.
 Your reactions to traffic signs and sounds are slow.
 It's hard to pay attention to the road.
 And it's even worse when you're high on marijuana and alcohol at the same time.